pawan-111/wildlife-conservation/README.md

 3. Open your web browser and navigate to `http://localhost:3000` to view the dashboard.

+## Directory Structure
+The project is organized as follows:
+- `dashboard/`: Contains the React dashboard application.
+  - `src/`: Source files for the dashboard.
+    - `components/`: Contains individual components for the dashboard.
+      - `Dashboard.js`: Main dashboard component.
+      - `DetectionHeatmap.js`: Component for visualizing detection heatmaps.
+      - `PopulationEstimation.js`: Component for estimating populations.
+      - `SecurityAlerts.js`: Component for displaying security alerts.
+      - `SpeciesDistribution.js`: Component for showing species distribution.
+  - `public/`: Public assets for the dashboard.
+  - `package.json`: Contains dependencies for the dashboard.

+- `yolo_project/`: Contains YOLO detection scripts and related files.
+  - `scripts/`: Scripts for training and testing the YOLO model.
+  - `requirements.txt`: Lists Python dependencies for the YOLO project.
+  - `web.py`: Main server file for running the YOLO detection server.

 ## Components
 - **Dashboard**: The main component that aggregates various visualizations.
 - **DetectionHeatmap**: Displays a heatmap of detections across different zones.